alextz/python-gedcom/README.md

 ## History

 This module was originally based on a GEDCOM parser written by Daniel Zappala at Brigham Young University (copyright (C) 2005) which was licensed under the GPL v2 and then continued by [Mad Price Ball](https://github.com/madprime) in 2012.

+This particular fork was derived from the madprime code in the middle of 2017.

 ## License